Understanding Radon: What You Need to Know About the Invisible, Radioactive Gas in Your Home

 What can I do about high radon levels?

-Administer a radon test
+Administer a radon test.

 You can test for radon!
 The best test to do is a simple self-administered long-term test.
 You can easily find one at your favourite home improvement store or online retailer.
-Follow the included directions and let it sit for 90 days to one year.
+Follow the directions and let it sit for 90 days to one year.
 If you’re doing the test over the winter months, when doors and windows are typically closed, you can do a shorter 90-day test.
 But the longer you run the test, the better, up to one year.
 Ensure you follow the directions very carefully for the test to remain valid.

 1. Alpha Track Detectors: These use small, special plastic or film to detect radon.
 The plastic is placed inside a container with a small defined opening.
 At the end of the test period, the container is sealed and returned to a laboratory for analysis.

-Interpret your radon test results
+Interpret your radon test results.

-Mitigate radon if necessary
+Mitigate radon if necessary.

 The good news is that, since 2014, the Province of Alberta has required builders to build houses so that radon gas has a tough time entering through the basement slab.
-These requirements include installing a plastic sheet under the concrete, ensuring drain lines are sealed up to the floor drain, and installing tightly-sealing lids on sump pits.
+These requirements include installing a plastic sheet under the concrete, ensuring drain lines are sealed to the floor drain, and installing tightly sealing lids on sump pits.
 However, doing all that doesn’t guarantee that gasses from under the slab aren’t still getting sucked into your house.
 That is why they are now required to install a rough-in for a radon mitigation system.
 This rough-in includes a perforated pipe under the slab, running to somewhere near the middle of the house.
 This pipe then stubs up into the basement.

-Pre-construction radon mitigation system rough-in
+radon mitigation pipe rough-in

 Understanding radon: Pre-construction radon mitigation system rough-in

-If a radon mitigation system installer uses an existing rough-in, they would connect an in-line fan to the stub-up and vent it to the exterior.
+If a radon mitigation system installer uses an existing rough-in, they connect an in-line fan to the stub-up and vent it to the exterior.
 This type of mitigation system is called “sub-slab depressurization.”
 It is the most common and effective means of reducing the radon levels in a home.
 If no rough-in is present, other effective methods include coring a hole through the basement concrete floor slab or connecting to the weeping tile system through the sump pit.

 Diagram of a radon mitigation system